LuisVilarBarbosa/TextCategorizer/README.md

 * The layout of this README was partially inspired on https://gist.github.com/PurpleBooth/109311bb0361f32d87a2.

-# Development notes
+# Development Notes

-The code has been tested on Windows 10, MX Linux 18.2 (Debian stable based) and Docker images for Miniconda (Debian based).
+- The code has been tested on Windows 10, MX Linux 18.2 (Debian stable based) and Docker images for Miniconda (Debian based).

+- In some situations, the tool may present a reference to a document with index X where X is equal to the number of the row of the document in the Excel file.

+- Pickle is used to dump and load data to and from files.
+This protocol is the fastest of the tested protocols, but is considered insecure.
+Please take this information into consideration.

+- The documents ignored during preprocessing are also ignored when preparing feature extraction, counting for the number of documents ignored when preparing feature extraction.
+The number of ignored documents is only shown if greater than zero.

+- Consulting the file "log.txt" is essential because it shows several more information than the console.

+- The code is relatively generic and can be used as a basis for other experiments, but should be tuned for practical applications.

+- The tool in this repository is no longer being maintained.